 Person-Centered: your child does not fit into a box.
-During the behavioral consultation process, all recommendations and plans will created specifically for your child.
+During the behavioral consultation process, all recommendations and plans will created with the needs, skills, and traits of your child in mind.

 Family-Centered: families and foster families deserve to have recommendations that are practical, affordable, and effective.
 Our plans will be created with your situation in mind.